Bachelor of Information Technology (Honours)

 |Deakin course code ||S325|

-The Bachelor of Information Technology (Honours) has been designed for high achieving students with an interest in continuing onto a research degree in IT after completing their undergraduate studies.
-Successful completion of the Bachelor of Information Technology (Honours) will enable students to apply to undertake a PhD in the field.
+The Bachelor of Information Technology (Honours) has been designed for high achieving students with an interest in continuing on to a research degree in IT after completing their undergraduate studies.
+Successful completion of the Bachelor of Information Technology (Honours) will enable you to apply to undertake a PhD in the field.
 You will be required to maintain a 70% average to progress to the honours year, otherwise you may exit with a Bachelor of Information Technology degree.

-The course offers the option to either choose an honours project that is a continuation of their third year capstone project, or do a research project to prepare for postgraduate research, potentially leading to a career in research.
+The course offers the option to either choose an honours project that is a continuation of your third year capstone project, or do a research project to prepare for postgraduate research, potentially leading to a career in research.